Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

 1. [x] All of Fumohouse's/Fumofas' game code/tooling/assets is organized into modules.
 1. [x] The module system is based on Godot's addon/plugin system.
 Each module is a Godot plugin and therefore must contain a `plugin.cfg`.
-1. [x] By convention, a module's plugin script should be named `plugin.gd`.
+By convention, a module's plugin script should be named `plugin.gd`.
 1. [x] Modules should be named like `res://addons/@<scope>/<module_name>`.
-1. [x] Module scopes are dedicated to one person or group.
-Several scopes may be reserved by Fumohouse for first-party use.
+1. [x] Module scopes are typically dedicated to a person or group.
    1. The `@fumohouse` scope is reserved for official Fumohouse modules.
-   1. The `@assets` scope should be used for permissively-licensed asset collections.
+   1. The `@assets` scope should be used for asset collections.
 1. [x] Modules must declare dependencies on other modules, if any.
 Cyclic dependency between modules is forbidden.
 1. [x] Modules must not depend on any files external to themselves and their